TarkanV/macroMyKBD-AHK/README.md

-### ⚠️This repo is not up to date with its releases, for any modification of this fork, use the source files in latest relaese⚠️
+### ⚠️This repo is not up to date with its releases, for any modifications or contributions to this fork, use the source files in the latest release⚠️

 # Instructions for this build